+1 (888) 504-4424

 Getting into one of the Ivy League schools almost seems like a dream.
 Who really gets that coveted acceptance letter?
 If you’ve always dreamed of attending one of the Ivies, but you don’t have perfect test scores, excellent grades, dozens of extracurriculars, and a stand-out essay, you’re in luck!.
 There is no one-size-fits-all approach to Ivy League admissions.
 This blog will go over key requirements, what you need to submit, and six ways to make your Ivy League application stand out from the rest!

 The schools in the Ivy League are notoriously difficult to get into, even more so in the last couple of years.
 Harvard and Princeton continue to top the list with acceptance rates as low as 3.19%.
 The Class of 2026 acceptance numbers at all eight Ivies were some of the lowest in history.
-Hear from Crimson CEO Jamie Beaton for an insider’s perspective on what it takes to get into Ivy League schools!
+You can find out your chances of acceptance with our free college admissions calculator!

 Comparing the acceptance rate numbers between regular decisions and early decisions, the Ivies seem much more attainable.
 While no proof applying in the early decision round will tremendously increase your chances of getting into an Ivy, showing interest in specific universities early on will definitely help you.